What personal information do we collect from the people who visit our blog, website, or app?

-We collect information from you when you fill out a form or enter information on our site, including when you leave a comment or place an order through our online store.
+We collect information from you when you fill out a form or enter information on our site, including when you leave a comment on a blog post or page.

 We may use the information we collect from you when you sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

 To send periodic emails regarding events, products, and services (when you subscribe to these).

 To follow up with you after correspondence (i.e. comments or email inquiries)

 To fulfill your online orders

 Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
 We may also use trusted third-party services, such as Google Analytics and Facebook, that track this information on our behalf.
 Cookies are also used to remember items placed in your online shopping cart on this site.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since each browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.

 If you turn cookies off, it may minimally affect the user’s experience.

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.